 Hybrid mismatch rules

-New provisions have been introduced into domestic law with effect as from 1 January 2019 to transpose the provisions of ATAD covering intra-EU hybrid mismatches involving hybrid instruments or entities that give rise to a double deduction or a deduction without inclusion of the same payment.
+New provisions have been introduced into domestic law with effect as from 1 January 2019 to transpose the provisions of the ATAD covering intra-EU hybrid mismatches involving hybrid instruments or entities that give rise to a double deduction or a deduction without inclusion of the same payment.

-Associated enterprises imply a direct or indirect participation of 25 per cent or more of the voting rights or capital or an entitlement to 25 per cent or more of the profits in the case of hybrid instruments.
+Associated enterprises imply a direct or indirect participation of 25 per cent or more of the voting rights or capital, or an entitlement to 25 per cent or more of the profits in the case of hybrid instruments.
 For hybrid entities, this percentage is increased to 50 per cent or more.
 The concept of a structured arrangement has not been defined.